 Given the use of assumptions, there is inherent uncertainty.
-The level of uncertainty associated with the value of Technical Provisions has been estimated by examining how the Technical Provisions would change if certain material assumptions were to change.
-Such quantifications have been undertaken as part of the process of calculating the BSCR.
-These were quantified in section C.5.
+The level of uncertainty associated with the value of Technical Provisions has been estimated by examining how Available Capital would change if certain material assumptions were to change.
+These are quantified in section C.5.